MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L03_Managed_Identity_for_Projects_and_Pipelines.md

 1. Go to **Pipelines > Pipelines**.

 1. Go to **Pipelines > Pipelines** and delete the existing pipelines.

+   > [!IMPORTANT]
+   > Do not delete the service connection and the agent pool you created in this lab.
+You will need both in the next one.

 #### Task 3: Recreate the Azure DevOps repo